-Practicing responsible data means considering the privacy, security and ethical implications of working with data, all the way from collecting it, to managing, using and deleting it.
+Practicing responsible data means considering the privacy, security and ethical implications of working with data, from collecting it, to managing, using and deleting it.

-Since 2013, we’ve been stewards of the Responsible Data community, a group of more than 700 people from diverse backgrounds who come together to discuss and develop best practices for using data in their advocacy and social justice work.
+Since 2013, we’ve been stewards of the Responsible Data community, a group of now more than 1200 people from diverse backgrounds who come together to discuss and develop best practices for using data in their advocacy and social justice work.

 - We practise data minimisation: only collecting the data we need, and deleting it afterwards

-- We use and support open source technology (more on this below)
+- We use and support open source technology (more on this below).

-- We incorporate responsible data support when working with partners to design and implement projects
+- We incorporate responsible data support when working with partners to design and implement projects.

-- We make our sources of revenue transparent so that others can determine if there are any conflicts they may have in working with us
+- We make our sources of revenue transparent so that others can determine if there are any conflicts they may have in working with us.

-- When we collect data about people or organisations, we communicate clearly about that collection to allow for informed consent and an opt-in process
+- When we collect data about people or organisations, we communicate clearly about that collection to allow for informed consent and an opt-in process.

-- We invest core resources to actively participate in and facilitate the responsible data community of practice
+- We invest core resources to actively participate in and facilitate the responsible data community of practice.

-- We set high operational security standards for our team, and provide the support needed to meet these standards
+- We set high operational security standards for our team, and provide the support needed to meet these standards.

 As a remote organisation, we use a range of services and tools to keep our virtual doors open.
 Below, we describe some of our tools and choices, and how they might affect the way we collect and store data.

 - We use WordPress for this site, and for the Responsible Data site, because it’s open source and has a lot of functionality that we can use and re-use.

 - We use Greenhost’s and Koumbit’s servers.
 Greenhost offers an ‘ethical and sustainable approach’, valuing privacy, which we really appreciate.
 We use both to distribute and differentiate our infrastructure, selecting the proper location for different tools and services.
 We also host our email on Greenhost.

 Internally, we encrypt our team emails using PGP, and we put our public keys up with our staff bios on our Team page.
-We all use Thunderbird as our email client, another open source software program formerly maintained by Mozilla.
+We all use Thunderbird as our email client, an open source software program formerly maintained by Mozilla.
 Encrypting our emails to each other – and, wherever possible, to partners – has the side benefit that none of us can read our emails on our mobile devices, which encourages a healthy work-life balance.

-We send our newsletter using MailChimp, which tracks links, and stores subscribers email addresses.
+We send our newsletter using MailChimp, which tracks links, and stores subscribers’ email addresses.
 We only send our newsletter to people who actively sign up for it.